 Students are encouraged to plan what they wish to learn through the placement (based on their job description), to manage their own learning, and to reflect on their learning after the placement.
-The learning agreement, drafted by the student with support from a tutor, sets out the learning and development areas the student wishes to focus on.
-We ask that placement supervisors discuss the learning agreement with the student at the start of the placement to ensure that their goals are realistic.

 Students choose the type of placement they wish to undertake which often relates to their area of academic study or future career direction.

 - A minimum of 150 hours within 5 weeks

 - Usually unpaid

 - Flexible in the type of work undertaken